South Florida Gardening

 Remember!
 The Mounts Botanical Nursery carries a large variety of plant materials — from edibles, to ornamentals, Florida natives, butterfly plants and much more.
 Our on-site staff is here to help!

-CLICK for the UF/IFAS Extension AUGUST CALENDAR of What to Plant and What to Do.
-The infographics below give you an overview of the entire state.
+CLICK for the UF/IFAS Extension OCTOBER CALENDAR of What to Plant and What to Do.

 Tips from the MBG Horticulture Team